Social Media

 First I have to make a profile.
 I have to write something about myself, and maybe a little about what I want out of a relationship.
 Honesty and openness doesn’t work here, not because there’s anything wrong with me, but because honesty and openness is so extremely unusual that it sets off alarm bells.
 I have to answer a bunch of categorical questions, and I feel judged by them, because so many don’t really apply.
 My age?
 My height?
 My education (even though I am more intelligent, learned, and skilled than most “educated” people).
 My income (which is impressive, but seems unlikely given my education).

 Then do I sit back and let the candidates come to me?
-Oh, no. Because even on a dating site, women feel constrained against to not make the first move.
+Oh, no. Because even on a dating site, women feel constrained against making the first move.
 The exceptions, of course, are the scammers and the desperate women.

 (The scammers want my email address, to direct my browser to some hack site, or simply money.)